-An arrhythmia may be prevalent in children who are suffering from congenital heart diseases, are born with narrow hearts or any other heart conditions.
-Infections, diabetes and sleep apnea can cause damage to the muscles around the heart which may also put such kids at a risk of developing an arrhythmia.
+The condition may be prevalent in children who are suffering from congenital heart diseases, are born with narrow hearts or any other heart conditions.
+Infections, diabetes and sleep apnea can cause damage to the muscles around the heart, which may also put such kids at risk of developing arrhythmia.
 Also, if your kid has had heart surgeries, is under medication or suffers from a chemical imbalance, then there may be chances of an irregular heart rate.

 Types of Arrhythmia

-Arrhythmia is categorized based on the variation in the heart rate.
-There are many types of arrhythmia, most are harmless, however, some may be life-threatening.
+Arrhythmia is categorised based on the variation in the heart rate.
+There are many types of arrhythmia; most are harmless, but some may be life-threatening.

 Ventricular tachycardia originates in the ventricles or the lower chambers of the heart.
 These are not very common in children and might be the result of a serious heart condition.

-SVT may be caused due to Wolff-Parkinson-White Syndrome, where there is an extra pathway in the heart electrical system, which can result in tremors, dizziness, and problem breathing.
+SVT may be caused due to Wolff-Parkinson-White Syndrome, where there is an extra pathway in the heart’s electrical system, which can result in tremors, dizziness, and problem breathing.

-There are several types of SVT which include:
+There are several types of SVT, which include the following:

-The condition is the result of an irregular conduction circuit in the atria causing it to beat very fast.
-This can prevent blood from being pushed into the ventricles and prevent blood flow to the body cells.
+- Atrial Flutter – The condition is the result of an irregular conduction circuit in the atria causing it to beat very fast.
+It can prevent blood from being pushed into the ventricles and prevent blood flow to the body cells.

 There is also a term called Sinus tachycardia which is a natural increase in the heart rate caused by physical activity or change in activity levels.
 Here the sinus node, which is known as the pacemaker of the heart due to its function of generating electrical impulses, shoots out faster impulses causing a spike in the heart rate.

-Bradycardia characterized by a drastic drop in the heart rate of the child, in most cases, below 50 beats per minute.
+Bradycardia is characterised by a drastic drop in the heart rate of the child (in most cases, below 50 beats per minute).
 This can be due to faulty electrical circuits or can indicate that the sinus node isn’t functioning in the supposed manner.
-In some cases, since the heart rate drops quite low, the heart will not be able to pump blood into the cells causing a deficiency that may result in life-threatening situations.
+In some cases, since the heart rate drops quite low, the heart will not be able to pump blood into the cells, causing a deficiency that may result in life-threatening situations.